LintangWisesa/Purwadhika-Workshop-Arduino/4_Arduino_DHT11/README.md

   1. **Schematics :wrench: :hammer:**

       DHT11 is a non-industrial grade temperature & humidity sensor that can use with Arduino board.
 Assemble your Arduino & a DHT11 module as the schematics below.
+      - DHT11 VCC to Arduino 5V pin
+      - DHT11 GND to Arduino GND
+      - DHT11 signal pin to Arduino digital pin 6.

       ![DHT11](./4.png)